 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed how false memories may be generated and several ethical dilemmas to keep in mind when you suspect a client may be under the influence of a false memory.
+In the last section, we discussed how false memories may be generated and several ethical dilemmas to keep in mind when you suspect a client may be under the influence of a false memory.

-On this track, we will examine ethical dilemmas that occur when determining whether or not a client has fabricated a memory.
+In this section, we will examine ethical dilemmas that occur when determining whether or not a client has fabricated a memory.

 5 Ethical Dilemmas